wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 **Steps**

--   Tap on Choose a file on the Media Placeholder or edit button in the toolbar.
+-   Tap on Choose a file on the placeholder or edit button in the toolbar.
 -   Tap option ‘Choose from device’ and choose a file.
 -   While the upload is in progress tap on the File Block.